 - Spicy Watermelon Salad – Toss half a watermelon (cut into chunks) with Tajin (a Mexican-style sweet and spicy chili seasoning) for a puckery snack.

-- Watermelon Salsa – Add small cubes of watermelon to pico de gallo for a refreshing salsa for carne asada tacos.
+- Watermelon Salsa – Add small cubes of watermelon to pico de gallo for a refreshing salsa great for carne asada tacos.

 Whether your watermelon is whole, sliced in half or quarters, or broken down into slices, chunks, or sticks, here’s all you need to know to store it properly.

-- Watermelon Halves & Quarters – If you only used a portion of a large watermelon, store the remaining halves or quarters wrapped tightly in foil or plastic wrap in the refrigerator for up to 2-3 days.
+- Watermelon halves & quarters – If you only used a portion of a large watermelon, store the remaining halves or quarters wrapped tightly in foil or plastic wrap in the refrigerator for up to 2-3 days.
 Once the rind is cut into, the fruit is prone to turning soft and mushy faster – so use it as quickly as possible!

-- Slices, Chunks, & Sticks – If your watermelon is broken down, store it in an airtight container in the fridge for up to 1-2 days.
+- Slices, chunks, & sticks – If your watermelon is broken down, store it in an airtight container in the fridge for up to 1-2 days.
 The longer it sits in the fridge, the more the juice will break down the fibrous parts and turn the pieces watery.

-More Helpful How-To Guides to Check Out
+More Helpful How-To Guides

 - How to Trim Asparagus – Two different methods for trimming asparagus